conroyp/MetadNS/README.md

 * The importance of understanding API consistency models (Search vs List).
 * That "bad ideas" are often the best teaching tools.

-For a bit more on the background of this project, see the blog post [Introducing MetadNS: When Bad Ideas Meet Good APIs](https://www.conroyp.com/articles/introducing-metadns-stripe-dns-metadata-bad-ideas-meet-good-apis).
+For a bit more on the background of this project, see the blog post [Introducing MetadNS: When Good APIs Meet Bad Ideas]([https://www.conroyp.com/articles/introducing-metadns-stripe-dns-metadata-bad-ideas-meet-good-apis](https://www.conroyp.com/articles/stripe-dns-provider-metadata-bad-ideas-meet-good-apis)).